AmpersandTarski/Ampersand/docs/exercises.md

 ### What have you learned?

 1. By playing with the prototype, you have learned the meaning of `RULE orderInAssortment`.
 2. You have learned how to include a purpose and a meaning with a rule.
-Remember that you can add a purpose not just for any rule, but for relations, concepts, services and contexts as well.
+Remember that you can add a purpose not just for any rule, but for relations, concepts, interfaces and contexts as well.

 ## VOG \(in Dutch\)